-Sampling Our focus is on embedded real-time systems and hence we cannot avoid issues like sampling of inputs, and discretization of continuous quantities.
-For example, assume two proximity conditions are represented by boolean variables top and bottom, representing that a controlled gate is at the top or bottom, respectively, of its travel.
-It is an error for the two proximity sensors to give simultaneous positive inputs.
-By placing this requirement for error detection in the minute band (with precision of 5 seconds) the following constraints are derived
+Sampling.
+Our focus is on embedded real-time systems and hence we cannot avoid issues like sampling of inputs, and discretization of continuous quantities.
+For example, if it is an error for two proximity sensors to give simultaneous positive inputs, then by placing this requirement for error detection in the minute band (with precision of 5 seconds) the following constraints are derived - assume the two proximity conditions are represented by boolean variables top and bottom, representing that a controlled gate is at the top or bottom, respectively, of its travel.